j43cheun/ScienceQuiz2007/README.md

 # ScienceQuiz2007
-This repository contains the Turing source code for the Science Quiz program I wrote back in 2007.
+This repository contains the Turing source code and assets for the Science Quiz program I wrote back in 2007.